Medford, Oregon: Education

-Medford is served by Medford School District 549C and has two main high schools and an alternative high school: South Medford High School, North Medford High School, and Central Medford High School, respectively.
+Medford is served by Medford School District 549C and has two main high schools and two alternative high schools: South Medford High School, North Medford High School, Central Medford High School, and Medford Innovation Academy respectively.
 In addition to the two public high schools, Medford has several private high schools.
 Two of the largest are St. Mary's School and Cascade Christian High School.
-In addition, there are 14 public elementary schools and two public middle schools, (Hedrick and McLoughlin).
+In addition, there are 14 public elementary schools and three public middle schools, (Hedrick, Oakdale, and McLoughlin).
 Medford 549C has over 13,000 students enrolled as of 2012.

 Crossroads School is a private, alternative high school operating in Medford along with three others operated or affiliated with a church; Cascade Christian High School, St. Mary's High School, and Rogue Valley Adventist School.
 Grace Christian and Sacred Heart School are private elementary and middle schools in Medford.

 In 1997, Grants Pass-based Rogue Community College (RCC) completed construction on a seven-building campus spanning five blocks in downtown Medford.
 Nearby Ashland-based Southern Oregon University collaborated with Rogue in 2007 on the construction of an eighth building which will offer third- and fourth-year courses to students.
 Pacific Bible College, formerly named Dove Bible Institute, was founded in Medford in 1989.